Do you want to learn more about China? Then grab one of these Chinese history books and find yourself a cozy armchair!

 Hopefully they’ll whet your appetite and open your eyes so you can really appreciate China for what it is.

 I hope you enjoy reading some of these books.
-Let me know in the comments if I’ve missed any!
+Please let me know in the comments if I’ve missed any.

-Now that you’ve learned about some of the best books on understanding Chinese history, get tech-savvy and discover some of the best travel apps!
+Now that you’ve learned about some of the best books on understanding Chinese history, delve into the best documentaries about China and then watch one!